brettsloan/100-days-of-code/log.md

 Already knew almost all of it but the section on Grids was super useful as it almost replaces bootstrap.
 I'm still working on these lessons as I type this but so far Grids have been insanely useful.

+Worked on an interesting project to play with CSS lighting.
+A dimmer that changes all the lightness values to seem darker or lighter on a webpage.
+Only did HTML and CSS today.
+Will try some JS tomorrow with it.

 #### Things Learned: ####
 Grid system layout for CSS